 Students are permitted to park on school premises as a privilege, not a right.
+Signage on CEC Parker property must always be obeyed.
+Students are allowed to park only in designated parking places and will not block any other vehicles or any entrances or exits.

-Students are required to park in designated areas only and a CECA parking permit must always be visible on the vehicle's dashboard.
+Students who drive to campus and park on campus are required to obtain a CEC Parker parking permit.
 This permit is free and students may apply for a parking permit with the following:

-- Driver's license

-- Car insurance

-- Vehicle registration

-- Permit form with parent/guardian signature
+- Driver's license - Permit form with parent/guardian signature